VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: VerseControl4D Dataset

-To train and evaluate VerseCrafter on real, complex scenes with explicit 4D control, we construct \textbf{VerseControl4D}, a real-world video dataset with automatically derived 4D Geometric Control annotations.
+To train and evaluate VerseCrafter on complex real-world scenes with 4D Geometric Control, we construct \textbf{VerseControl4D}, a real-world dataset with automatically derived prompts and rendered 4D control maps.
 As shown in Fig.~\ref{fig:data_pipeline}, VerseControl4D is built through four stages: data collection, clip extraction, quality filtering, and data annotation.

-\textbf{Data collection.} VerseControl4D is built from two recent world-exploration datasets, Sekai-Real-HQ~\cite{li2025sekai} and SpatialVID-HQ~\cite{wang2025spatialvid}, which provide long in-the-wild videos with diverse outdoor and urban scenes, camera poses, and captions, but no object-motion labels.
-We take their high-resolution videos as the raw pool for constructing our 4D Geometric Control annotations.
+\textbf{Data collection.} VerseControl4D is built from two recent world-exploration datasets, Sekai-Real-HQ~\cite{li2025sekai} and SpatialVID-HQ~\cite{wang2025spatialvid}, which provide long in-the-wild videos with diverse outdoor and urban scenes, camera poses, and captions, but lack object-motion labels.
+We use their high-resolution videos as the raw video pool for constructing our 4D geometric control annotations.

 \textbf{Clip extraction.} We apply PySceneDetect to detect shots in the videos.
 For each shot longer than 81 frames, we uniformly sample an 81-frame sub-clip and discard shorter shots, matching the default temporal length used by the Wan2.1 backbone.